10 Proven Ways to Boost Your Body Image in 10 Minutes or Less

 Challenge your thoughts

 If you find yourself criticizing your body while looking in the mirror, try challenging those thoughts.
 “It’s a very powerful experience to no longer say mean things to yourself in the mirror,” says Lori Osachy, MSS, LCSW, owner of The Body Image Counseling Center and the Text2BWell positive body image program.
 Opt instead to think of your body as a whole rather than focusing on body parts.
+These body-positive quotes will help, too.

 Clean your closet